 Here is a third post from Zarina, a brilliant post for all those budding authors out there thinking about self-publishing a book.
 Zarina has self-published several books herself (by the age of 22!) and I have self published Blogging Your Way To Riches.
+Here she explains what to do and what self-publishing companies to avoid.
 It is an easy process to follow so don’t fall for a scam self-publishing company.

 Over to Zarina

 When I was 19, I emailed my novellas Every Last Thought and Psycho Girl separately to various literary agents.
 One year and several rejections later, I investigated self-publishing with Amazon’s Kindle Direct Publishing program (KDP).
 I ended up self-publishing the novellas together in 2018 as one book called Every Last Psycho: A Collection of Two Novellas (my mate had the ingenious idea of merging the names together after I got stuck for a title).

 Investigating Use of a Self-Publishing company

 But a few months prior to my kindle release, I contacted Matador (a self-publishing company), for a quote on a different book I was considering for release.
 You see, Matador charge authors money to set up a book and have it beautifully printed, bound and produced, with copies ready to print-on-demand and sell.
 Other such enterprises include Xlibris, AuthorHouse, Author Solutions, and New Generation Publishing.
 Now, Matador are a reputable self-publishing company, unlike these other vanity publishers.
 They only take on work that they believe can sell and are sure to produce quality products.

 Nonetheless, had I made a deal with Matador, I would have given them a £400 deposit, plus paid £750 for;-

 - title set-up